Leveraging our Human-First Discovery platform,

 - Designed to prevent recurrent CDI by restoring microbiome diversity, addressing the dysbiosis that leads to recurrence

 - CP101 met its primary efficacy endpoint in PRISM3, the first of two planned pivotal, randomized, placebo-controlled, multi-center trials in recurrent CDI — overall, 74.5% of participants who received a single administration of CP101 achieved a sustained clinical cure, defined as the absence of CDI through week 8, achieving statistical significance for the primary efficacy endpoint, with a clinically meaningful 33.8% relative risk reduction for CDI recurrence compared to placebo

-- CP101 is the only orally administered, microbiome therapeutic candidate drug in development with positive data from its first pivotal trial demonstrating clinical efficacy in all stages of recurrent CDI, including first recurrence
+- CP101 is the only orally administered, microbiome therapeutic candidate drug in development that achieved its primary endpoint in a pivotal trial that included patients across all stages of recurrent CDI, including first recurrence

 - Awarded Fast Track and Breakthrough Therapy designations by the FDA for the prevention of recurrent CDI

 FIN-211 for autism spectrum disorder (ASD)

 FIN-211 is an investigational orally administered, Enriched Consortia therapeutic designed to address both the gastrointestinal (GI) and behavioral symptoms of ASD.

 ASD is a behaviorally defined condition characterized by difficulties with interpersonal interaction, communication, and repetitive or restrictive patterns of behavior and activities.
 A subset of individuals with ASD experience significant GI symptoms, with the most common GI symptom being constipation.

 The Unmet Need

 - 1:54 children affected by ASD in the US (4.6 million individuals in the US)

 - >30% of individuals with ASD suffer from GI symptoms